higginbotham-thomas/higginbotham-thomas/README.md

 - 👋 Hi, I’m Thomas.
 I'm a clould data engineer in Austin, Texas with a background in insurance, finance, and energy.
 - 👀 I’m interested in finance, portfolio construction, and portfolio optimization.
 I'm also interested in geographic applications, like geofencing and mapping.
 - 🌱 I’m currently learning how to create and manage open source generative LLM models.
-- 💞️ I’m looking to collaborate on finance and geographic projects, particularly those involving artificial intelligence, machine learning, or generative large language models.
+- 💞️ I’m looking to collaborate on finance and geospatial projects, particularly those involving artificial intelligence, machine learning, or generative large language models.